Configuring case type settings

 - Managing concurrent access to a case

-Set a locking strategy for parent case types to reduce the risk of losing updates to cases that users make simultaneously.
+Improve efficiency of your business processes and ensure that users can bring a case to a successful resolution by setting a locking strategy for parent case types to reduce the risk of losing updates to cases that users make simultaneously.

 - Creating temporary cases

 To resolve unique cases that you do not intend to persist, and to save database resources, create a temporary case.
 For example, you can create a temporary case that tracks the delivery status of a package.
 This case is useful when customers want to know when their package arrives, but after the customer receives the package, you do not need to persist the case.